huggingface/blog/openvino.md

 calibration_dataset.set_transform(val_transforms)
 ```

-We can now apply quantization and export the resulting quantized model to OpenVINO IR format.
+We can now use the quantizer `quantize()` method which will apply quantization and export the resulting quantized model to the OpenVINO IR format.

 ```python
 save_dir = "./quantized_model"